IntersectMBO/cardano-db-sync/doc/building-running.md

 The cardano-db-sync node is built and tested to run on Linux.
 It may run on Mac OS X or Windows but that is unsupported.

-Running the db sync node will require Nix and and either multiple terminals or a multi terminal emulator like GNU Screen or TMux.
+Running the db sync node will require Nix and either multiple terminals or a multi terminal emulator like GNU Screen or TMux.

 The db sync node is designed to work with a locally running Cardano Node.
 The two git repositories need to be checked out so that